 - Asset protection from future creditors of beneficiaries

 - Ability to designate who will receive the net distributable income generated in the trust

 - Ability to make assets in the trust noncountable in terms of eligibility for means-based governmental benefits, such as Medicaid and Supplemental Security Income (SSI)

 - Ability to specify certain terms and incentives for beneficiaries’ use of trust assets

 - Ability to determine who will receive any trust assets after the deaths of the initial beneficiaries

 - Ability to create special conditions for asset distribution and many more benefits

 Our firm is here to help you explore many avenues of planning for your future.
 Each situation is unique, and we take the time to work with you to discover what is best for your circumstance.
-Estate planning is not a one-size fits all activity.
-Partnering with our firm places you and your needs as top priority when either applying for emergency Medicaid or crafting trust documents that position you to remain in control of your assets even upon needing Medicaid services.
+Estate planning is not a one-size-fits all activity.
+Partnering with our firm places you and your needs as a top priority when either applying for emergency Medicaid or crafting trust documents that position you to remain in control of your assets even upon needing Medicaid services.